Ι wish to thank you all for your lovely messages, either private, here or at facebook after the announcement of the death of my beloved brother.

 A few months back my son lost something which at the time seemed impossible to be found.
 After making all possible efforts to recover it, without success, I told him that on the eve of St. Fanourios I would make a cake if what he was looking for was recovered.

 A few days later it was miraculously recovered.
-The cake must be vegan and contain any of the ingredients listed below provided that the number is odd: 5, 7, etc. The basic ingredients are flour, sugar, olive oil, cinnamon, raisins, walnuts and then any other ingredients may also be added.
+The cake must be lenten and contain any of the ingredients listed below provided that the number is odd: 5, 7, etc. The basic ingredients are flour, sugar, olive oil, cinnamon, raisins, walnuts and then any other ingredients may also be added.
 In Cyprus the tradition says that the cake, after being blessed in church, must be given to 7 women who were married only once and are not divorced.

 Kopiaste and Kali Orexi,